Abdul Aleem (professor): Academic career

 After independence was won, Abdul Aleem was invited to join the Aligarh Muslim University as head of the Department of Arabic.
-In a short time he had proved his worthiness in his assignment and was appointed as Vice Chancellor, Aligarh Muslim University in 1968.
-After completing his tenure here he was called upon to serve as Chairman of the newly constituted “Board for promotion of Urdu”.
-He was called upon to travel with shri Zakir Hussain who was serving as Vice President.
+In a short time he proved his worthiness in his assignment and was appointed as Vice Chancellor, Aligarh Muslim University in 1968.
+After completing his tenure here he was called upon to serve as chairman of the newly constituted "Board for Promotion of Urdu".
+He was called upon to travel with Zakir Hussain who was serving as the 3rd president of India.
 Dr. Abdul Aleem was also a linguist in his own right, besides English, Hindi, Urdu, Persian and Arabic, he also had knowledge of German, French, Russian and Chinese.
-He was amongst the founders of the “Indian School of International Studies”.
+He was amongst the founders of the "Indian School of International Studies".

-About Abdul Aleem Prof. Mumtaz Hussain writes “Dr. Aleem can be counted amongst those few intellectuals belonging to the sub-continent who gave a direction to the thinking of the people of the sub-continent.”
+Prof. Mumtaz Hussain wrote about him thus: "Dr. Aleem can be counted amongst those few intellectuals belonging to the sub-continent who gave a direction to the thinking of the people of the sub-continent."